xielidawan/560_hw2/README.md

 It will generate a text file in the repository file.
 If you only have the standard library it will be empty, after you install some packages those package will showing in this text file.

-Now you can run the code by:
+Now you can run the code by(code.py is an example you could change it):

 >> py code.py